Diseases of poverty: Cardiovascular disease

 Though heart disease is not exclusive to the poor, there are aspects of a life of poverty that contribute to its development.
 This category includes coronary heart disease, stroke and heart attack.
 Heart disease is the leading cause of death worldwide and there are disparities of morbidity between the rich and poor.
 Studies from around the world link heart disease to poverty.
 Low neighborhood income and education were associated with higher risk factors.
-Poor diet, lack of exercise and limited (or no) access to a specialist were all factors related to poverty, though to contribute to heart disease.
+Poor diet, lack of exercise and limited (or no) access to a specialist were all factors related to poverty, thought to contribute to heart disease.
 Both low income and low education were predictors of coronary heart disease, a subset of cardiovascular disease.
 Of those admitted to hospital in the United States for heart failure, women and African Americans were more likely to reside in lower income neighborhoods.
 In the developing world, there is a 10 fold increase in cardiac events in the black and urban populations.